 Data from the MTA study and research indexed in NCBI show that children treated with stimulants like methylphenidate or amphetamine may show a temporary decrease in growth velocity (about 1–2 cm) during the first two years of treatment.

-The Catch-Up: By their late teens and early 20s, there was no significant difference in final adult height compared to those who were never medicated.
-This confirms that ADHD medication does not stunt growth or prevent children from reaching their genetic height potential.
+However, by late teens and early 20s, there is no significant difference in final adult height compared to children who were never medicated.
+This indicates that ADHD medication does not stunt growth or prevent children from reaching their genetic height potential.

-This confirms that ADHD medication does not stunt growth or prevent children from reaching their full genetic height potential.
-In other words, any early slowdown is short-term and reversible, with long-term growth outcomes remaining normal.
+In other words, any early slowdown is typically short-term and reversible, with long-term growth outcomes remaining normal.

 2. ADHD Medicine vs Puberty Timing